Skip to Content

 Stripes of fabric on quilt to match colors.

-Scrap Fabric to coordinate with quilt.
+Scrap Fabric to coordinate with the quilt.

 What Are Some Ideas For Making Recycle Scrap Fabric Pillows?